 Water for Fish

-- Coordinating the BC First Nations Water Network
+- Host the BC First Nations Water Governance Roundtable.

-Current and past funders of Water for Fish include the Betty and Gordon Moore Foundation, Real Estate Foundation of BC, Freshwater Legacy Initiative, LUSH Charitable Giving, the New Relationship Trust, BC Ministry of Environment and Climate Change Strategy, and Environment and Climate Change Canada.
+Current and past funders of Water for Fish include the Real Estate Foundation of BC, BC Freshwater Legacy Initiative, LUSH Charitable Giving, New Relationship Trust, Betty and Gordon Moore Foundation, BC Ministry of Environment and Climate Change Strategy, and Environment and Climate Change Canada.